balaadhethan-aicell/chargebeecrystaldemoapp/README.md

 - flat outcome pricing under-segments value
 - the recommended next step is a value-weighted hybrid model with included credits and weighted overages

-The implementation is now integration-driven rather than demo-theater driven.
-Real Chargebee reads back the workspace wherever practical, OpenAI is used only for narrative framing, and destructive billing actions stay in dry run by default.

 ## What Chargebee Crystal does